Cadastral Consulting, LLC, Quality Continuing Education for the Surveying, Land Use, and Design Professional

 Floodplain Management News and Links

-In mid–May 2008, FEMA issued new forms for map change applications.
-Click below for links to the new forms.
+FEMA periodically revises forms for map change applications.
+Click below for links to the most current forms.
+Yes, some of the dates on the forms are old!

-FEMA has recently redesigned its website.
-For the links most frequently used by surveyors, engineers, and architects (including forms and documents), the new site can be accessed here.
+For the links on FEMA's website most frequently used by surveyors, engineers, and architects (including forms and documents), see "Working with Flood Risk: Engineers, Surveyors or Architects".

 FEMA offers On Line Tutorials on a variety of technical and regulatory topics.